 APL’s approach to strategic planning was based on The Hardwood Institute for Public Innovation's "Turning Outward" approach.
 "Turning Outward" is a process the entails taking steps to better understand communities; changing processes and thinking to make conversations more community-focused; being proactive to community issues; and putting community aspiration first.

 The process focused on:

 Community Input - hosted virtual meetings for community members to attend and strategic planning committee members interviewed community leaders about aspirations for the community and how the library might help achieve those.

-Ideas and Solutions - developing ideas and solutions (i.e., the strategic foci, goals, and the investments that will be required to implement the goals) to help the library thrive over the next three years and beyond
+Ideas and Solutions - developed ideas and solutions to help the library thrive over the next three years and beyond.

 What We Heard

-The community focus groups and online survey explored several topics including customer service, programming, outreach, marketing, technology, collections, overall physical library space, and children’s and teen services.
+The community conversations and interviews explored several topics including inventive programs and services, expanded outreach, leading community discussions to help shape the future, and sharing the story of the library and of the community.
 As a result of all stakeholder input, data analysis, and follow-up exploration work, priorities for APL were determined and outlined.

 Evaluation & Collaboration

 With the goal of achieving all outlined goals over the next five years, APL administration, staff, and board of trustees will regularly evaluate their progress and achievements.
 The library will review the plan annually and update objectives and goals based on achievements and the changing needs of the community.

 APL is using the tagline “Making Connections, Creating Stories” as they continue to move forward with their goals for the future.
 The library views strategic planning as an ongoing process and sees this plan as dynamic.